 - Cook granola at a low temperature.
 This granola cooks at 325ºF to ensure that it does not burn, but gets golden brown with a nice toasty flavor.

 - Cool granola for maximum crunchiness.
 When the granola first comes out of the oven, it may be a bit soft.
-As it cools, it will become perfectly crunchy.
+Once it’s cool, it will have that perfect crunch.

 Ways to use homemade granola